Prasannarajmallipudi/Formvalidation_Mysql_Migrations/Form Validation and MYSQL Connections.md

 * Form validation means verification of form data.
 * Form validation is an important process when we are using model forms.
 * When we validate our form data, we are actually converting them to python datatypes.
-*Then we can store them in the database.
+* Then we can store them in the database.

-The ```is_valid()``` method is used to perform validation for each field of the form, it is defined in Django Form class.
-It returns True if data is valid and place all data into a cleaned_data attribute.

 the Django forms
 * Forms